-“Bullshit,” says Ashley.
+“Bullshit,” says Tiffany.
 They scoff.

 “Who are you going to believe, her or–.”

-“I just want to be a good mum,” Ashley is saying.
-The other girl has her arm around Ashley’s shoulders, and I realize simultaneously how tiny and how old she is.
+“I just want to be a good mum,” Tiffany is saying.
+The other girl has her arm around Tiffany’s shoulders, and I realize simultaneously how tiny and how old she is.
 Her lipliner has bled into the lines around her mouth; when she lowers her head into her hands, I can see the clips of her extensions showing through her hair.
 Without her massive shoes, she can’t be more than four foot ten.

 “I’m never there for him,” she says into her palms, as the other girl coos and rubs her back, and I back out silently.